Penal Code 186.11 PC sets forth an additional consecutive prison term (of one to five years) if

 3. Can the court seize assets to pay for fines and victim restitution?

-PC 186.11 authorizes the court to seize a defendant’s assets or property in order to pay:
+PC 186.11 authorizes the court to initiate the confiscation of assets and forfeiture proceedings of a defendant’s assets in order to pay:

 - any applicable fines under the law, and